Unleash/unleash/docs/feature-toggle-variants.md

 If the toggle is considered **disabled** you will get the built-in `disabled` variant.

-A json represntation of the empty variant will be the following:
+A json representation of the empty variant will be the following:

 ```json
 {